 CHEM 840 Modern Mass Spectrometry

 An introduction to modern mass spectrometry.
 Instruments and the various methods of forming or introducing ions into the gas phase will be discussed and mass spectra will be interpreted.
+Offered jointly with CHEM 411.
 Fall.
 D. Beauchemin.

 CHEM 842 Applications of Modern Mass Spectrometry